UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Packaging.rst.txt

 (lots of hard to build stuff that needs to work together...)

   * Anaconda (https://store.continuum.io/cshop/anaconda/) and `miniconda <https://docs.conda.io/en/latest/miniconda.html>`_

   * ActivePython (http://www.activestate.com/activepython)

-Anaconda has seen a LOT of growth recently -- it's based on the open-source conda packaging system, and provides both a commercial curated set of packages, and a community-developed collection of packages known as conda-forge:
+Conda has seen a LOT of growth in the last few years -- it's based on the open-source conda packaging system, and provides both a commercial curated set of packages, and a community-developed collection of packages known as conda-forge:

 https://conda-forge.org/